xthames/swxg/docs/source/pretreatment/index.rst

     raw_df.astype({"SITE": str, "DATETIME": str, "PRECIP": float, "TEMP": float}) raw_df["DATETIME"] = pd.to_datetime(raw_df["DATETIME"])

 If a small (read: please use your own best judgment here on what constitutes "small") amount of data is missing, you can infill from the existing dataset using averages of existing months or days.
-The code to do this looks like the following:
+For a dataset at the monthly resolution the code to do this looks like the following:

 .. code-block:: python

     avg_dict = {}
     sites = sorted(set(raw_df["SITE"].values))

-    # --- if input dataset is at MONTHLY resolution ---
+    # structure each monthly datapoint into a dictionary by site, month
     months = [int(pd.to_datetime(raw_df.iloc[i]["DATETIME"]).month) for i in range(raw_df.shape[0])]
     for site in sites:
         if site not in avg_dict: avg_dict[site] = {}